Hibiscus Cold Foam

 Use an electric milk frother.

-An electric milk frother that can make cold foam can be used instead of a French press.
+An electric milk frother that makes cold foam can be used instead of a French press.
+A handheld milk frother will also work but I find the foam isn’t as nice as using the electric milk frother or the French press.

 Don’t overfill or underfill the French press.